Your Licensed Brookline Stairlift Specialists

 Straight

-1924 Pill Hill Colonial — curved rail past a 90-degree upper landing
+Pill Hill Colonial — curved rail bends 90° at the upper landing

 Pill Hill, MA Installed March 2026

-A 1924 Colonial Revival on one of the tree-lined streets inside the Pill Hill historic district, with a formal staircase that turns 90 degrees at the upper landing.
-Mrs. Whitfield had been sleeping on the first-floor den sofa since Thanksgiving after a fall on the upper landing — her daughter in New York found us online and called on a Wednesday.
-We laser-scanned the staircase during the first visit, confirmed the interior install needs no Brookline Preservation Commission filing, fabricated a curved rail that carries her from the front hall to the upper bedroom corridor in one continuous ride, and added a swivel-exit seat so she steps off onto the hallway floor instead of the top tread.
-Her daughter flew in for the install and cried when her mother rode it upstairs for the first time in four months.
+A 1924 Colonial Revival inside the Pill Hill historic district with a formal staircase that turns 90 degrees at the upper floor landing.
+Mrs. Whitfield had been sleeping on the first-floor den sofa since Thanksgiving after a fall on the upper landing.
+We laser-scanned the staircase, fabricated a curved rail that bends around the half-wall at the top, and parked the brown-upholstered seat at the upper hallway so she steps off directly onto the landing floor.
+The chandelier above the stairwell and the framed art on the wall stayed untouched through the entire install.

 Installation details